 Kincaid is an explorer of art-making processes, archaic and modern.
 He pivots seamlessly between historical photographic media, to hand drawing, to ceramic murals, to printmaking and to digital processes.

 He voraciously pulls subject matter from every corner of his observations – poetry, politics, death, sexuality, dark humor, climate change and the destructive power of nature are all woven into his imagery.

-Ted Kincaid is one of the most recognized and respected artists from North Texas.
-He has been reviewed in ARTFORUM, ARTPAPER and ART ON PAPER and is included in the permanent collections of the Dallas Museum of Art, the Museum of Fine Arts in Houston, the Museum of Fine Arts in San Antonio, the Neiman Marcus Collection, American Airlines, the Belo Corporation, the Microsoft Corporation, Pfizer, Inc, Reader’s Digest Corporate Collection, the City of Seattle, Washington, the U.S. State Department and the Human Rights Campaign Headquarters in Washington, DC.
+Kincaid has become one of the most recognized and respected artists from North Texas.
+He has been reviewed in ARTFORUM and is included in the permanent collections of the Dallas Museum of Art, L’Associazione Fotografica Imago, Arezzo, Italy, the Museum of Fine Arts in Houston, the Museum of Fine Arts in San Antonio, The Columbus Museum, and the Georgia Museum of Art where Kincaid had his first solo museum exhibition in 2018.

 His work is included in the corporate collections of American Airlines Corporation, Canon Corporation, Capital One Corporate Collection, JP Morgan Chase, Fidelity Corporate Art Collection, the Human Rights Campaign Foundation, the Microsoft Art Collection, the Neiman Marcus Collection, The Perot Foundation, Pfizer Inc, Toyota Motor Company North America, and the U. S. State Department.